Alejogb1/job-board/blog-data/how-to-create-a-bigquery-connection-from-airflow-ui.md

 id: "how-to-create-a-bigquery-connection-from-airflow-ui"
 ---

-Okay, let’s tackle connecting to BigQuery from the Airflow ui.
+, let’s tackle connecting to BigQuery from the Airflow ui.
 I’ve wrangled this particular beast a few times, and while the process is conceptually straightforward, a few practical considerations tend to crop up, so let's get into the details.

 It's not merely about clicking a button; it's about establishing a robust, secure, and manageable connection that Airflow can reliably leverage for data orchestration.
 Typically, when I approach this, I'm mindful of a few key aspects: authentication, connection configuration, and best practices for security.
 Let’s break down how I’ve handled this in past projects, specifically from the perspective of initiating everything from the Airflow ui itself.